 What We Dug : As you walk up Rice Road, almost immediately on the left, is a beaver marsh.
 We spent some time stick-tossing and searching for signs of beaver activity.
-Just before the caretaker's cabin, there is an overgrown field on the left.
-Ruffed Grouse and Wild Turkeys are spotted here almost daily and it was for the former we were hunting (not literally hunting, which is prohibited and also: not our bag).
+Just before the caretaker’s cabin, there is an overgrown field on the left.

-Once called "fool hens" because they seemed so stupid, the grouse is now acknowledged for it's canny nature.
+Once called “fool hens” because they seemed so stupid, the grouse is now acknowledged for it’s canny nature.
 Male grouse are extremely territorial.
 The grouse shows off his dominance through a drumming display.
 A decaying log becomes a stage.
 The log is usually that of an older tree and of larger size.
 Logs hidden beneath brambles or low-hanging trees are top choice, as the grouse prefer the cover from moss and debris.
 In the quiet of the woods, the beating of the grouse’s wings sound like a lawn mower starting up, or the beating of a heart; especially at the beginning, when the drumming starts off soft and slowly increases in speed and intensity.
 The beating of the wings against the air create a vacuum, as lightning does when it makes thunder.
 This ritual is more frequent in the spring, but occasionally heard in the summer and fall.
 We attempted (and failed) to sit quietly near the underbrush with our ears at the ready.
-Grouse also make a "quirt-quirt-quirt-quirt" sound when alarmed; a fussy, grumbling noise (perhaps the origin of verbally grousing?).
-Based on our own noise level, if we were to hear anything, it would more likely be this.
+Grouse also make a

 Interest swiftly waned and we continued on towards the second pond, stopping in the meadow to climb a large boulder and enjoy a snack bench-side.
 Another round of pond exploration, bridge crossing and woodland exploration led us to the Pink Trail.
 We didn’t make it to the outlook but took another opportunity to listen for the furious wings of the grouse in the forest below.
 This time we tried to imitate it’s sound in hopes of a response.
 We cupped our hands and slowly started beating our chest, quickening the pace as we went.